sciboy12/Abs/README.md

 numpy

 ## Setup and configuration
-Optional - run setup.sh as sudo (This automates installation of the prerequisites)
+Optional - run setup.sh as root (This automates installation of the prerequisites)

 Or manually install:
 ```